webscraperio/web-scraper-documentation/docs/Data Export.md

 ### Data export via API

-Additionally you can download data via Web Scraper Cloud API in CSV or JSON formats.
+Additionally, you can download data via Web Scraper Cloud API in CSV or JSON formats.

 ## Data format file structure and limitations